Yulia Tymoshenko: Continued opposition to government

-2011 trial and imprisonment and other criminal cases against Tymoshenko
+New criminal cases and imprisonment

+"Gas case" trial

 Tymoshenko and Chancellor Angela Merkel at a March 2011 European People's Party summit in Brussels; the General Prosecutor of Ukraine's Office lifted the travel ban imposed on Tymoshenko after U.S. Senator John McCain and European People's Party President Wilfried Martens officially invited her to this event.

-In May 2010, the Ukrainian General Prosecutor's office started a number of criminal cases against Tymoshenko which prevented her from normal political activity and from international travel to her allies in the West.
-The European Parliament passed a resolution condemning the Yanukovych government for persecution of Tymoshenko as well as for prosecution in the "Gas case" and other cases against her and her ministers.
 On 24 June 2011, a trial started in the "gas case", concerning a contract signed in 2009 with Gazprom to supply natural gas to Ukraine.
 Tymoshenko was charged with abuse of power and embezzlement, as the court found the deal anti-economic for the country and abusive.

 Tymoshenko's trial (she was charged in May 2011) for abuse of office concerning a natural gas imports contract signed with Russia in January 2009 started on 24 June 2011 in Kyiv.
 A number of criminal cases were also opened against former officials from the second Tymoshenko Government.
 According to Yanukovych, those cases were indiscriminately made to fight corruption in Ukraine.
 Former President Yushchenko testified against Tymoshenko during the trial, which he called "a normal judicial process."
 The trial against Tymoshenko has been referred to as "selective justice" and "political persecution" in statements by the U.S., Russia, United Kingdom, Germany, Italy, Spain and other European countries; in statements by the European Union, NATO, the European People's Party; and in statements by human rights organizations such as Transparency International, Freedom House, Amnesty International and Human Rights Watch.
 Following her conviction, Tymoshenko remained under criminal investigation for ten criminal acts; Ukrainian prosecutors have claimed Tymoshenko committed even more criminal acts.